Towns and villages of the Calvia Region

 The landscape of Calvia is characterized by the scenery of a large variety.
 Its combines diverse surroundings of different structures: mountains and sea, cultivated and natural spaces, urbanized zones and protected areas.
 This signifies also a high quality of landscape environment.

-Calvia boasts a total of 28 beaches extending all along the coastline.
-Some of these beaches and calas have been awarded the Blue Flag.
+Calvia boasts a total of 28 beaches extending all along the coastline, some of which have been awarded Blue Flag-status.
 This highlights the high level of water quality and safety, as well as service and facilities.
-The white sand beaches of Cala Aixada, Caló de la Bella Dona, Cala Falcó and the beach of Santa Ponsa invite you to spend here a wonderful holiday time.
+The white sand beaches of Cala Aixada, Calo de la Bella Dona, Cala Falco and the beach of Santa Ponsa invite you to spend here a wonderful holiday time.

 Also, various golf facilities attract golf lovers to buy properties in Calvia.
 The region offers several elite golf facilities, such as Golf Club de Golf Poniente and Santa Ponsa I, II, III.

 In Calvia, you can find other leisure activities for all tastes – from water parks and boat trips to fancy restaurants and clubs.
 During the daytime, you can enjoy open air activities to take the advantage of the pleasant weather, or go shopping in some of the local shops and boutiques.
 As soon as the sun goes down, the scene changes to live music in restaurant terraces and bars.
 After the daytime heat, there is nothing better than to enjoy the charms of the night.